Mukesh-m-ai/Mukesh-m-ai/README.md

 ## **Professional Summary**

-**Software Developer** specializing in **Python**, **C**, and **Java** programming.
-Currently expanding skills in **PHP** and passionate about **Full-Stack Java Development**.
-Focused on building robust applications and exploring modern web technologies.

-**Current Journey:**
+I'm a software developer who works with **Python**, **C**, and **Java**.
+Right now I'm diving deep into **Java** because honestly, I love everything about it!
+Planning to learn some cool web stuff and build awesome projects.

+**What I'm up to:**
-- Core expertise in Python, C, and Java development
+- Working with Python, C, and Java every day
-- Learning PHP for web development expansion
-- Passionate about Java ecosystem and full-stack solutions
-- Exploring modern JavaScript frameworks and tools
+- Really getting into Java development (it's amazing!)
+- Want to learn modern web technologies
-- Database experience with MySQL and WAMP server setup
+- I know MySQL and have used WAMP server before

 ---